 Is HRT For You?

-If you have been struggling with crushing anxiety, depression or irritability, you owe it to yourself to get your hormone levels checked, not just go to a psychologist or psychiatrist as the only answer to the problem.
+If you have been struggling with crushing anxiety, depression or irritability, you owe it to yourself to get your hormone levels checked.
+Don’t just go to a psychologist or psychiatrist as the only answer to the problem.

-If you have PMS so bad that you dread each month, that you are curled up on the couch with a heating pad because the pain is so bad – you owe it to yourself to see an endocrinologist.
+If you have PMS so bad that you dread each month, that you are curled up on the couch with a heating pad because the pain is so bad – you owe it to yourself to see an endocrinologist along with a gynecologist.